"Winners and Workers" - a good way to describe the Cadets and Staff at 1116 Woodley Squadron.

 A Squadron that prides itself on its achievements and strives to continue to improve.
 Are you up for fun, adventure, incredible experiences and making new friends?
 Are you looking for something to give you the edge in life?

 Then welcome to the Air Cadet Organisation (ACO).
-Better known as the 'Air Cadets', we’re a UK-wide cadet force with more than 40,000 members aged between 13 and 20 years.
+Better known as the 'Air Cadets', we’re a UK-wide cadet force with more than 40,000 members aged between 12(and in year 8) and 20 years.

 We're sponsored by the Royal Air Force and can give you hands-on experience of activities and courses that will challenge and develop your skills to help you succeed in whatever you want to do.